 \section{Introduction}

-Sto\"ilow's classical theorem in \cite{Stoilow} states that \emph{a light and open continuous mapping between surfaces is a discrete map which has a discrete branch set}.
-In what follows, we call this theorem as \emph{Sto\"ilow's discreteness theorem}.
+Sto\"ilow's classical theorem in \cite{Stoilow} states that \emph{a continuous, open and light map between surfaces is a discrete map which has a discrete branch set}.
+In what follows, we call this theorem \emph{Sto\"ilow's discreteness theorem}.

-Recall that a continuous mapping $f\colon X\to Y$ between topological spaces is \emph{light} if the pre-image $f^{-1}(y)$ of each point $y\in Y$ is totally disconnected, and \emph{discrete} if $f^{-1}(y)$ is a discrete set.
-A continuous mapping is \emph{open} if the image of each open set is an open set.
-The branch set $B_f$ of a continuous mapping $f\colon X\to Y$ is the set of points $x\in X$ at which $f$ fails to be a local homeomorphism.
+Recall that a continuous map $f\colon X\to Y$ between topological spaces is \emph{light} if the pre-image $f^{-1}(y)$ of each point $y\in Y$ is totally disconnected, and \emph{discrete} if $f^{-1}(y)$ is a discrete subset of $X$.
+A continuous map is \emph{open} if the image of each open set is an open set.
+The \emph{branch set} $B_f$ of a continuous map $f\colon X\to Y$ is the set of points $x\in X$ at which $f$ fails to be a local homeomorphism.

-In \cite{Stoilow} Sto\"ilow shows that these mappings are locally modelled by power maps $z\mapsto z^k$ \cite[p.372]{Stoilow}.
-This local description indicates a deep connection between light and open mappings and holomorphic mappings between surfaces.
-This connection was coined by Sto\"ilow \cite[p.120]{Stoilow-Book-Old} and Whyburn \cite[Theorem X.5.1, p.198]{Whyburn-AT} and \cite[p.103]{Whyburn-TA}: \emph{For a light and open continuous mapping $f\colon S\to S'$ between orientable Riemann surfaces there exists a Riemann surface $\tilde S$ and a homeomorphism $h \colon S\to \tilde S$ for which $f \circ h^{-1} \colon \tilde S \to S'$ is a holomorphic map;} the Riemann surface $\tilde S$ in this statement is naturally the Riemann surface associated to the map $f$.
+In \cite{Stoilow} Sto\"ilow shows that these maps are locally modeled by power maps $z\mapsto z^k$; see \cite[p.\,372]{Stoilow} for the discussion.
+This local description indicates a deep connection between continuous, open and light maps and holomorphic maps between surfaces.
+This connection was found by Sto\"ilow \cite[p.\,120]{Stoilow-Book-Old} and Whyburn \cite[Theorem X.5.1, p.\,198]{Whyburn-AT} and \cite[p.\,103]{Whyburn-TA}: \emph{For a continuous, open and light map $f\colon S\to S'$ between orientable Riemann surfaces there exists a Riemann surface $\tilde S$ and a homeomorphism $h \colon S\to \tilde S$ for which $f \circ h^{-1} \colon \tilde S \to S'$ is a holomorphic map;} the Riemann surface $\tilde S$ in this statement is naturally the Riemann surface associated to the map $f$.
 The first edition of \cite{Whyburn-TA}, published in 1956, does not give this result a specific name, but already in the second edition from 1964 the result is referred as \emph{Sto\"ilow's theorem}.

-In this expository article we discuss the proof of Sto\"ilow's discreteness theorem having readers interested in discrete and open mappings, such as quasiregular mappings (see e.g.\;\cite{RickmanBook}) or Thurston maps (see e.g.\;\cite{Bonk-Meyer-book}), in mind.
+In this expository article we discuss the proof of Sto\"ilow's discreteness theorem having readers in mind that are interested in discrete and open maps, such as quasiregular maps (see e.g.\;\cite{RickmanBook}) or Thurston maps (see e.g.\;\cite{Bonk-Meyer-book}).
 For this reason we separate Sto\"ilow's theorem into two parts: the discreteness of the map and the discreteness of the branch set.

-\begin{theorem}[Sto\"ilow (1928)] Let $\Omega$ be a domain in $\C$ and $f\colon \Omega \to \C$ a light, open, and continuous mapping.
+\begin{theorem}[Sto\"ilow, 1928] Let $\Omega$ be a domain in $\C$ and $f\colon \Omega \to \C$ a continuous, open and light map.
 Then $f$ is a discrete map. \end{theorem}